-The Yaesu FT-60R is filled with features that are common with Ham radios.
-The device has a large display, making it easier to see the channels when a user starts turning the knobs.
-The two knobs on top help control the frequency and volume.
+The Yaesu FT-60R is filled with traits that are normally found in best Ham radios.
+The device has a large screen feature for hassle-free viewing of the channels when you start turning the knobs.
+The two on top help control the frequency and volume.

 And there is an antenna mount that’s threaded to allow for multiple types of styles to stay attached.
-The programming keys are set aside in the other face of the device.
-You can hook the radio to your DC charge port located on the right side.
+The keys are set aside in the other face of the device.
+You can hook this to your DC charge inlet located on the right side.

-The right side has a port where you can connect it to a hand microphone to help secure the radio.
-There is a PTT button located on the left side of the radio.
-On the back of the radio, you’ll see a mounting clip and a large battery pack.
-It has a good battery life if the unit is used throughout the day.
+The right side has a socket where you can have it connected to a hand microphone to help secure it.
+There is a PTT button located on the left side.
+On the back of it, you’ll see a mounting clip and a large battery pack.
+It has a good and long battery life if the unit is used for a long time or throughout the day.

 - Durable build